Lifestyle

 8. Mini Berry Pies

 Turn one of your favorite desserts into an easy tea party food.
-You won’t have to change the recipe, but rather make smaller versions by filling mini tart tins rather than an entire pie dish.
+You won’t have to change the recipe, just use mini tart tins instead of a full pie dish.
+These bite-sized berry pies are packed with flavor and look beautiful on a tray.

 Fun Tea Party Foods for Kids